rohitgupta61/myblog/bookmarks.md

 ### Gaming Bookmarks

-Some of the best article I have read on Product Management:
+Some of the best article I have read on Gaming:

 - [4 ways Futureplay use mobile video ads to increase monetization](https://mobilefreetoplay.com/4-ways-mobile-video-ads-increase-monetization/)
 - [Understanding the value chain for Mobile Video](https://mobilefreetoplay.com/video-ad-value-chain/)